 10.30am: We head off up over the North York Moors for some photo stops, passing the 16th century Lion Inn on Blakey Ridge (the highest point on the Moors) and Ralph’s Cross, then through the quaint and picturesque Yorkshire villages that lead down into Whitby.
 As you arrive in Whitby, you will hear stories about the seaside town’s history and your guide will tell you about the main places of interest that you may want to visit.

 If you prefer to spend a little less time in Whitby and take the opportunity of travelling by steam train on the North Yorkshire Moors Railway at our special discounted rate, you have the option of boarding the 2.00pm train from Whitby for the 45-minute moorland rail journey through Grosmont to Goathland (Hogsmeade Station in the Harry Potter movies), where you will re-join the Minicoach.
-This option is paid locally on the day with no need to book ahead.
-If you have a York & Beyond Explorer Pass, valid and open on the day of your trip, the steam train ride is one of your available inclusions.
+This optional extra is paid locally in cash on the day with no need to book ahead.

 2.15pm: We leave Whitby with the passengers not taking the train option for the equally scenic road journey to Goathland.